Google Analytics is an important part of reaching your Search Engine Optimization goals and monitoring your ongoing SEO.

 Google’s Analytics Benchmarking tool can give you insights into how your website is performing compared to your competitors and identify areas of opportunity where you can improve your Search Engine ranking and web presence.

-Overlay tool: The Overlay Tool overlays a page on your website and this feature allows you to be able to analyse any page of your site to see which links on that page your visitors are clicking on.
+Overlay tool: The Overlay Tool overlays a page on your website and this feature allows you to be able to analyze any page of your site to see which links on that page your visitors are clicking on.
 Mousing over any link will show you the number of times that link was clicked on and the percentage of total clicks on the page that link was responsible for.
-You will be able to analyse the following:
+You will be able to analyze the following:

 - how users are navigating your site

 - where they are going from the landing page

 - how effective those links are in achieving your goals